-GOAL 9 Restructure Leadership Roles and Organizational Design from a Function-Based to a Process-Based Model.
+GOAL 8 Restructure Leadership Roles and Organizational Design from a Function-Based to a Process-Based Model.

-Objective 34.
+Objective 26.
 Complete a redesign project that examines the College's administrative and governance systems and leadership roles and, where appropriate, implement the recommendations.

-GOAL 10 Revitalize the College's Institutional Planning, Research and Assessment Processes.
+GOAL 9 Revitalize the College's Institutional Planning, Research and Assessment Processes.

-Objective 35.
-Establish an effective office of institutional research that provides leadership in the coordination and support of the college's planning, research and evaluation assessment processes.
+Objective 27.
+Establish an effective office of institutional research that provides leadership in the coordination and support of the college's planning, research and assessment processes.

-Objective 36.
-Review completed redesign projects to assessdetermine whether or not they should be implemented. and oE valuate those that have been implemented to assess the extent to which they have achieved their desired outcomes, of these initiatives are being achieved.
+Objective 28.
+Review completed redesign projects to determine whether or not they should be implemented.
+Evaluate those that have been implemented to assess the extent to which they have achieved their desired outcomes.